DataDog/integrations-core/docs/dev/agent_integration.md

 This guide provides instructions for creating a Datadog Agent integration.
 You can list an Agent integration for a price on the Datadog Marketplace, or list it out-of-the-box on the Integrations page.

+Agent-based integrations use the Datadog Agent to submit data via checks written by the partner.
+Checks can emit metrics, events, and service checks into a customer's Datadog account.
+The Agent itself can submit logs as well, but that is configured outside of the check itself.

+The implementation code for these integrations is hosted by Datadog.
+Agent Integrations are best suited for collecting data from systems or applications that live in a local area network (LAN) or virtual private cloud (VPC).
+Writing an Agent integration requires you to publish and deploy your solution as a Python wheel (.whl).

+You can also include out-of-the-box assets like Monitors, Dashboards, and Log Pipelines with your Agent-based integration.
+When a user clicks "Install" on your integration tile, they will be guided to your setup instructions, and all out-of-the-box dashboards and recommended monitors packaged with your integration will appear in the user's account.

-## Development Process
+## Development process

 You can expect the following process for building an Agent-based integration:
-1. Meet with the Datadog Technology Partner team to discuss your offering and use cases.
+1. Once you've been accepted to the Datadog partner network, you'll meet with the Datadog Technology Partner team to discuss your offering and use cases.
 2. Request a sandbox account for development.
 3. Begin development of your integration, which will include writing the integration code on your end as well as building and installing a python wheel (.whl).
 4. Test your integration in your sandbox account.